SeleniumHQ/docker-selenium/README.md

 Doubts?
 Questions?
 Get in touch through the different communication channels available in the **Community** section.

 Looking for Grid 3?
 Head to the [Selenium 3 branch](https://github.com/SeleniumHQ/docker-selenium/tree/selenium-3).
-This branch will be having new browser releases until Grid 4 has had its major release.
+This branch will be kept for a while but won't receive any updates anymore.

 ## Community